TexaCaliDev/FancyACocktail/README.md

 # Fancy A Cocktail
 #### by: Benjamin Roth
-Follow my progress on my [trello](https://trello.com/b/NGPGvRZF/fancy-a-cocktail)
+Follow my progress on [trello](https://trello.com/b/NGPGvRZF/fancy-a-cocktail)
 ---
 This project is my week one Project for General Assembly.
 The purpose of this app is to....